crowbar/crowbar/README.md

 * [Developer Resources](https://github.com/crowbar/barclamp-crowbar/tree/master/doc/devguide.md)
 * [Crowbar Release Management](https://github.com/crowbar/barclamp-crowbar/tree/master/doc/releases.md)

-> You may need to look in subdirectories under the links below for additional details.
+> You may need to look in subdirectories under the links above for additional details.

 ## Background
 Crowbar documentation is distributed into multiple places under the /doc directory of each Crowbar module (aka "barclamps").
 When the modules are installed, Crowbar combines all the /doc directories into a master documentation set.
 These directories are structured into subdirectories for general topics.
 This structure is common across all barclamps in the [Crowbar project](https://github.com/crowbar/)